This article provides installation, configuration, and implementation details when integrating xMatters On-Demand with Slack.

 Provide the name of the Slash command, for example /xMatters, and add the Slash Command Integration:

 On the Integration Settings page, set the value of the URL field to the inbound integration URL, and then save the integration.

 To test the integration, enter the slash command you created into a Slack channel following by a space delimited list of groups you want to notify.

-To request the on-call members of the DBA and Operations team to the current channel in slack, enter the following command.
+To invite the on-call members of the DBA and Operations groups to the current channel in Slack, enter the following command.

 /xmatters DBA Operations